pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

         loglike_eval = my_loglike(m, c, sigma, x, data)

         # Save the result in the outputs list provided by PyTensor
+        # There is one list per output, each containing another list
+        # pre-populated with a `None` where the result should be saved.
         outputs[0][0] = np.asarray(loglike_eval)
 ```